 - in the preparation of the annual accounts the applicable accounting standards havebeen followed and no material departures have been made from the same - the Directors haveselected such accounting policies and applied them consistently and made judgments andestimates that are reasonable and prudent so as to give a true and fair view of the stateof affairs of the Company at the end of the financial year and of the profit and loss ofthe Company for that period - the Directors sufficient have taken proper and care for themaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities - the Directors have prepared the annual accounts on a going concernbasis; - the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

 - the Directors have devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-Material changes and commitments affecting the financial position of the Company whichhave occurred between 31st March 2019 and 29th May 2019 (date of this report): Therewere no material changes and commitments affecting the financial position of the Companybetween the end of the financial year (31st March 2019) and date of this Report (28thMay 2019)
+Material changes and commitments affecting financial position of the Company whichhave occurred between 31st March 2020 and 14th August 2020: There were no materialchanges and commitments affecting the financial position of the Company between the end ofthe financial year (31st March 2020) and date of this Report (14th August 2020)

 Constant monitoring of the effectiveness of controls is ensured by periodical auditsperformed by an in-house internal audit team as well as assignments entrusted to M/S Ernst& Young.
 Both these teams in their respective assignments test and review controlschallenge business processes for their robustness and benchmark practices in line withindustry norms.